Tag: licensed electrician

 Do you need USB Power points installed in your home or office?
 South Coast Electrical Solutions are licensed electricians in Batemans Bay.
 We are able to update your existing double power points to USB power points in your office or home.

 We all have become reliant on charging our mobile and other devices on a regular bases.
-Companies like Clipsal have designed these (*pictured) convenient USB Power Points so that you can plug in and begin charging our mobile devices easily and conveniently.
+Companies, like Clipsal, have designed these power points (*pictured) with convenient USB Power Points.
+You can plug in your USB cable and begin charging your mobile devices easily and conveniently.

 Do you have a need for USB Power points

-Do you need USB Power points installed in your home or office in Batemans Bay?
-There is a wide range of USB Power points available to choose from.
+There are a wide range of USB Power points available to choose from.

 Power points are available in USB A, or USB C, or USB with double power points.
 They are available in different colours and styles to use your home design or in your office.